FastFilter/fastfilter_cpp/README.md

 ## Where is your code?

-See src/xorfilter.h.
-This single header depends on src/hashutil.h.
+The filter implementations are in `src`, most are single header files and depend on `src/hashutil.h`:

+* src/bloom.h
+* src/xorfilter.h

 ## Credit

-The code is derived from https://github.com/efficient/cuckoofilter by Bin Fan et al.
+The cuckoo filter and the benchmark are derived from https://github.com/efficient/cuckoofilter by Bin Fan et al.